spookier/ytb-volume-controller/README.md

+(work in progress)
-#### Google Chrome extension that allows you more control over the value for the audio for YouTube videos (work in progress)
+#### Google Chrome extension that allows you more control over the value for the audio over YouTube videos (work in progress)